Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Marina Maletic

-Marina comes from a family of coffee addicts, but she started to appreciate java fairly late — around 25 years old.
-Her coffee journey began by writing coffee articles.
-This led to buying her first coffee machine, where she fell in love with the drink that means so much to people all over the world.
-For the last five years, she starts every day by brewing a cup of coffee.
+Marina has written hundreds of coffee articles for publishers including Craft Coffee Spot, Gourmesso, and HomeGrounds.
+She comes from a family of coffee addicts but appreciated java fairly late — around 25 years old.
+Her coffee journey began with her passion for writing.
+Her first coffee assignments led her to fall in love with the drink that means so much to people all over the world.
+For the last six years, she starts every day by brewing a cup of coffee.
 Nowadays, if she’s not writing or thinking about coffee, she can be found trying out the latest social media coffee trend.

 Related Articles